Find Trade Colleges

 7% Freshmen Loans

-There are 6,337 students at Lord Fairfax Community College in total, 1,889 are full-time undergraduates.
+There are 1,889 full-time undergraduates at Lord Fairfax Community College, and 6,337 students altogether.
 The school has a student-to-faculty ratio of 25 to 1.

 Approximately 7% of the students who attend this school take out loans.
-The average amount of student loans is $4,429 a year.
-The school reports a student loan default rate of 4.2% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $4,429 a year.
+The student loan default rate of 4.2% means most graduates are not struggling to pay off their loans.

 Students who graduate from Lord Fairfax Community College with a bachelor’s degree make an average of $32,651 during the early years of their career after graduation.